surveyjs/survey-library/docs/design-survey-conditional-logic.md

 }
 ```

-After you implement a custom function, register it in the `FunctionFactory`:
+After you implement a custom function, register it in `FunctionFactory`:

 ```js
 import { FunctionFactory } from "survey-core";